Mission and History

 Jeremiah Program offers one of the nation’s most successful strategies for disrupting poverty, two generations at a time.
 At JP, we believe that no mother should have to make the untenable choice between investing in herself or supporting her children.
 Our holistic approach invites single mothers into the leadership tent and encourages families to bring all of their identities to bear in achieving their goals.

-Founded in 1993, JP is headquartered in Minneapolis, Minnesota, with campuses in seven cities nationwide.
+Founded in 1993, JP is headquartered in Minneapolis, Minnesota, with campuses in nine cities nationwide.
 As demand for the JP model increases, we are expanding in new cities with both residential and non-residential models.

 Today, JP is a national thought leader on generational poverty and the systemic barriers facing single-parent families.
 Our success lies in our commitment to meeting the moment, addressing structural inequities, and following the leadership of women most proximate to the issues of early childhood education, college access, income inequality and affordable housing.
 As we seek opportunities to expand our impact, we also continuously seek input from the communities we serve because we know they hold within them the knowledge and experience to create sustainable solutions.